2006–07 Adelaide United FC season: Review

 It was reported in The Advertiser on Wednesday 27 September 2006, that the Sultan of Brunei, Hassanal Bolkiah had inquired about Romário.
 The Sultan could offer much bigger money than Adelaide United.
 The article also stated the matches that Romário is most likely to play.
 Under the deal that United wished to sign him on, Romário would play two matches for his current club Miami FC against Adelaide United and two days later against an FFSA Select Team with both of these matches at Hindmarsh Stadium.
 He would then play four A-League matches for United against the Mariners in Gosford, followed by three home matches against Melbourne, New Zealand and Newcastle.
 United are also reportedly looking at the option of signing him for the rest of the A-League season.

 On Friday 29 September 2006, Adelaide United Football Club released an official statement on their website which confirmed the signing of Romário to a four match guest stint.
 He will play four A-League matches for United against Central Coast in Gosford, followed by three home matches against Melbourne Victory, NZ Knights and Newcastle Jets.

 United signed Jason Spagnuolo and Greg Owens on long-term deals after they impressed during their 4-week stay in the 2005–06 season.
 Qu Shengqing originally left Adelaide to return to China but has now signed for another A-League season.
 Nathan Burns joins Adelaide from the AIS.

 Adelaide United played two major pre-season friendlies.
 They began with a 2–2 draw with Galaxy and played in front of a 1,500 strong crowd at the Marden Sports Complex against a Super League Select.

 United performed well in the group stage beating Melbourne Victory before draws against the Mariners and Perth.
 They failed to take advantage of the Bonus Round offer only beating the NZ Knights 1–0.
 This meant that they would meet Sydney FC in Wollongong, continuing a strong rivalry formed in Season One.
 Adelaide's Kristian Rees scored an injury time winner to send the Reds through to their first ever final.
 United won this match on penalties after Andre Gumprecht cancelled out Carl Veart's spectacular overhead bicycle kick.
 Stewart Petrie was the unlucky Mariner to miss while Carl Veart was the hero with the winning spot kick.

 Adelaide United were looking to build upon their successful opening season in which they won the minor premiership.
 They choked in the finals however and their aim for season two was to achieve results in the Finals Series.
 They open the season with away matches in Melbourne and Auckland.

-A thoroughly deserved win for Melbourne who dominated.
+A win for Melbourne who dominated.
 The three Brazilians impressed particularly Alessandro who won the penalty and gave Adelaide's Richie Alagich a lot of trouble down the flanks.
 For Adelaide the likes of Qu Shengqing, Travis Dodd, Carl Veart did not produce their best football and Adelaide's attack was toothless.